mikegiddens/Socrata-GoogleMaps/README.md

 * __Text Box (A)__ - Source address for the "Get Directions".
 * __Text Box (B)__ - Destination address for the "Get Directions".

 # Methods

 * __constructor( { properties } )__ - Returns pointer to the instance.
 * __render( divId )__ - This is the ```html <div id="sgm" class="sgm"></div>``` tag that would be use to render the component.
 * __load( options, callback )__ - This will make a request to the Socrata table and load the information.
 * __getRecords()__ - Returns the records that where returned from the Socrata table

+# Events

+* __load__ - Event on the map load.
+Returns the filtered data set used in the map.
+* __locationSelected__ - Event on selecting a location.
+Returns the selected location data and list of all the locations.

 # Demos